jhmluna/Freezer-Controller/README.md

 # FreezerController
-Freezer Controller based on Telegram Bot libary.
+Freezer Controller based on Telegram Bot libary and ESP8266.

 This program control freezer temperature based on [Universal Telegram Bot Library](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot) and using an ESP8266 connected to a DS18B20 digital thermometer.